Executive Director, Australian Plant Phenomics Facility

-The Executive Director will be a distinguished leader and an exceptional communicator, able to promote national consultation and knowledge exchange, and to inspire and unify diverse and complex groups to ensure Australia continues to be a serious international contender and attractive collaborative partner in the relatively new, but rapidly developing field of plant phenomics.
+Supporting the Advisory Board in the development of a five-year strategy, the new Executive Director will capitalise on these opportunities and lead the Facility in implementing its strategy.
+The Executive Director must be a distinguished leader and an exceptional communicator, able to promote national consultation and knowledge exchange amongst various stakeholders to ensure Australia continues to be a serious international contender and attractive collaborative partner in the relatively new, but rapidly developing field of plant phenomics.

 - Quality background in ‘science to delivery’ and sound understanding of the Australian research and innovation sector.